About Past Life Regression

 WHAT IF I REMEMBER SOMETHING TRAUMATIC?

 Part of my role as therapist is to guide you carefully through the regression process, which includes specific instruction for how to view, experience and remember any traumatic memories, which are invariably part of every life, though some traumas are certainly worse than others.
 You can experience some memories in vivid first-person, but when necessary, you can "watch" or "know" what is happening without re-experiencing it.
 It is part of the value and objective of PLR to identify past traumatic experiences which may be related to present day struggles, resistances or patterns.
 For this reason, we do not avoid these memories.
+In my experience, no one has ever been "re-traumatized" by remembering a traumatic memory during regression; in fact, remembering certain traumas can release and transform issues related to present-life traumas.

 HOW MUCH DETAIL WILL I REMEMBER?